MIRO / PRODUCT DESIGN

 There were three main takeaways here.

-1. I’d needed to look more into permissions and how they work.
+1. I’d need to look more into permissions and how they work.

 2. I’d need to do a bit more digging on the pros v. cons of folders and tags